cablelabs/micronets-gw/micronets-gw-service/README.md

 workon micronets-gw-service
 ```

-Note that this requires Pyton 3 to be installed and the virtuanenv wrappers.
+Note that this package requires Python 3.6 and the virtuanenv wrapper tools to be installed.

 For Linux, the virtualenvwrapper can be installed using:
 ```